Collecting localities visited on previous Club trips

 Massachusetts

 Barrus Farm, located in Goshen, Massachusetts, is a historic pegmatite collecting site that has recently been reopened to collectors following a three-year study and reworking of the area by a small team of mineral collectors.
 Clevelandite, tourmaline (elbaite, indicolite, and schorl), yellow muscovite, and quartz are abundant, with lesser spodumene, goshenite, pink muscovite, and morganite.
 This site is open to collectors only through prearranged club trips and not to individual collectors.
-Sledge hammers, smaller rock hammers, chisels, and wedges are necessary to break larger boulders, but tailings piles and soil are best explored with garden trowels and screens.
+Shovels, trowels, and other garden-type digging tools, as well as screens, will be most useful when digging through the dumps, while sledge hammers, chisels, and wedges will be needed to work the hanging wall and pegmatite.

 Betts Mine, in Plainfield, Massachusetts, is an old manganese mine located in the Hawley mineral belt of metamorphosed hydrothermal massive sulfide deposits.
 It is well-known for producing rhodonite and rhodocrosite specimens that may be polished into striking cabochons.
 Cummingtonite, almandine–spessartine garnet, pyrite, pyrrhotite, chalcopyrite, and manganese oxides have also been found.
 This mine is open to collectors only with the prior permission of the owners.
 Since much of the collecting is on dumps excavated from the four main mineral zones, shovels, trowels, and other garden-type digging tools, as well as screens, will be most useful.
 Small hammers may are useful to chip rocks coated with black manganese oxides when searching for rhodonite and rhodocrosite.